Information assurance: Confidentiality

 Confidentiality is in essence the opposite of Integrity.
 Confidentiality is a security measure which protects against who is able to access the data, which is done by shielding who has access to the information.
 This is different from Integrity as integrity is shielding who can change the information.
 Confidentiality is often ensured with the use of cryptography and steganography of data.
 Confidentiality can be seen within the classification and information superiority with international operations such as NATO Information assurance confidentiality in the United States need to follow HIPAA and healthcare provider security policy information labeling and need-to-know regulations to ensure nondisclosure of information.

 Non-repudiation

 Nonrepudiation is the integrity of the data to be true to its origin, which prevents possible denial that an action occurred.
 Increasing non-repudiation makes it more difficult to deny that the information comes from a certain source.
 In other words, it making it so that you can not dispute the source/ authenticity of data.
 Non-repudiation involves the reduction to data integrity while that data is in transit, usually through the use of a man-in-the-middle attack or phishing.

-Interactions of Pillars
+Interactions of pillars

-As stated earlier the pillars do not interact independently of one another, with some pillars impeding on the functioning of other pillars or in the opposite case where they boost other pillars.
+The pillars do not interact independently of one another, with some pillars impeding on the functioning of other pillars or in the opposite case where they boost other pillars.
 For example, the increasing the availability of information works directly against the goals of three other pillars: integrity, authentication and confidentiality.